Vicky2603/Vicky2603/README.md

 - 👋 Hi, I’m @Vicky2603
 - 👀 Interested in Python and PHP Language!
-- 🌱 Exploring API, Django Rest Framework and Trading stuffs
+- 🌱 Expertise in Web Scraping and Backend Dev.
+Tech stacks: BeautifulSoup, Scrapy, Selenium-Python and Django.
+- 🖥
 - 📫 How to reach me? ... text me vickysharma5008@gmail.com

 <!---